jbcodeforce/eda-demo-order-ms/README.md

 curl -X 'GET' 'http://localhost:8080/api/v1/orders' -H 'accept: application/json'
 ```

-* Go to Kafdrop console [http://localhost:9000/](http://localhost:9000/) to see messages in topic.
+* Go to Kafdrop console [http://localhost:9000/](http://localhost:9000/) to see messages in `orders` topic.

-> **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.
+* Go to apicurio registry UI:  [http://localhost:8081/ui](http://localhost:8081/ui) to see the
+schema uploaded

 ## Packaging and running the application